 4 Not happy with your earnings?
 Similar to question 2.
 Did you know your income is consistent with the number of skills and value you provide to your clients?
 Where, how, and what skills do you need to increase your revenue?
 Your current income equals the value you currently offer.

 5. Are you running your business, or is the business running you?
 Your current real estate brokerage has a considerable impact on a Realtor’s success rate, career growth and exit.
-Is your current brokerage providing you with a win-win scenario, a financial exit plan, a mentoring or a leverage program?
+Is your current brokerage providing you with a financial exit plan, a mentoring or a leverage program?

 6 Do you have one or two niche markets where you’re better suited?
 Are you a general practitioner?
 “I’ll take on anything, any buyer or seller, anytime, anywhere,” Realtor?
 If so, enjoy the struggles, disappointments and frustrations and a yo-yo income.
 I know this is a very blunt statement; the brutal truth usually hurts.
 What niche markets can you master?
 Do you know how?